Master of Equine Industry Management

-The candidate must pass a final examination by dates announced each semester or summer term in the Office of Graduate and Professional Studies Calendar.
-To be eligible to take the final examination, a student’s GPR must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and no unabsolved grades of D, F or U can occur for any course listed on the degree plan.
+A student must pass a final examination by dates announced each semester or summer term in the Office of Graduate and Professional Studies Calendar.
+To be eligible to take the final examination, a student’s GPR must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.

 A professional paper, which is a scholarly report of a problem solving nature, will be prepared by each student.
 The professional paper must be submitted to the student’s advisory committee for approval prior to the final examination.
 The final examination will cover all work taken on the degree plan and at the option of the committee may be written or oral or both.
 The examination is conducted by the student’s advisory committee as finally constituted.
 Persons other than members of the graduate faculty may, with mutual consent of the candidate and the major professor, attend final examinations for advanced degrees.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.
 A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on his or her exam.
 A department or interdisciplinary degree program can have a stricter requirement provided there is consistency within all degree programs within a department or interdisciplinary program.